IES: Illuminating Engineering Society of North America

 The objective of this document is to provide context, define challenges, and identify recommended lighting design practices for healthcare-specific environments.
 This document is not prescriptive but is intended to provide guidance and to inspire by identifying possibilities that enable designers to develop the appropriate solutions for complex situations and spaces.

-Technical Memorandum: Projecting Long Term Lumen, Photon and Radiant Flux Maintenance of LED Light Sources
+Technical Memorandum: Projecting Long-Term Luminous, Photon, and Radiant Flux Maintenance of LED Light Sources

-This document provides recommendations for projecting flux maintenance of LED light sources using data obtained when testing them per ANSI/IES LM-80-15, Approved Method for Measuring Luminous Flux and Color Maintenance of LED Packages, Arrays and Modules.
+This document provides recommendations for projecting flux maintenance of LED light sources using data obtained when testing them per ANSI/IES LM-80.

 ANSI/IES LM-80-20